ancy397031272/robot2camera-calibration/examples/KUKA_with_EBT/gather_data/README.rst

 You will need to setup your KUKA to talk to the KUKA-RSI interface.
-Example KRL code for this can be found in examples/KUKA_with_EBT/gather_data/tp_files Then load a program with a series of diversified points onto the KUKA (like those in the tp\_files directory) which talks over the RSI interface and stops for a few seconds at each point.
+Example KRL code for this can be found in "examples/KUKA_with_EBT/gather_data/tp_files" Then load a program with a series of diversified points onto the KUKA (like those in the "tp_files" directory) which talks over the RSI interface and stops for a few seconds at each point.